 Intimacy In The Time Of Lockdowns Inspired Cheeky New Song “Bush Bash”From Aotearoa Band Revulva

-Revulva is back to woo you with their new sexy track "Bush Bash" releasing today, June 7.
+Revulva is back to woo you with their new sexy track "Bush Bash".

+“Bush Bash” is the first single from Revulva's forthcoming self-titled album releasing later this year. “

 Flirting with funk music, dining with disco music, and jaywalking toward jazz music - Revulva are an eight-piece femme-fronted progressive soul/ funk band from Te-Whanganui-a-Tara / Wellington.